 RADIUS Server for 802.1X Wireless or Wired Connections

-When you deploy 802.1X wired or wireless access with NPS as a RADIUS server, you must take the following steps:
+When you deploy 802.1X wired or wireless access with Network Policy Server (NPS) as a Remote Authentication Dial-In User Service (RADIUS) server, you must take the following steps:

-Install and configure network access servers (RADIUS clients).
+Install and configure network access servers (NASs) as RADIUS clients.

 Deploy components for authentication methods.